 Laboratory biosafety levels are set as a way of manifesting specific control over the microbes and biological agents, and the reason why laboratory safety levels are so important is that they deliver the type of work and practices allowed in a lab setting.

-These labs are also profoundly influenced by the overall design of the facility and the lab space design, as well as the type of specific safety equipment used within it.
+These labs are also profoundly influenced by the overall design of the facility and space design, as well as the type of specific laboratory safety equipment used within it.

 Laboratory Biosafety Level 1 (Bsl-1) – The Low-Risk Level of Contamination

-Laboratory setting of level one can typically operate without the use of special contaminant equipment, but even these labs also require immediate decontamination after spills so that infectious materials are decontaminated prior to disposal.
+Laboratory setting of level one can typically operate without the use of special personal protective equipment.
+These labs also require immediate decontamination after spills so that infectious materials are decontaminated prior to disposal.

-Laboratory Biosafety Level 2 (Bsl-2) – Dealing With the Risk of Aforementioned Microbes
+Laboratory Biosafety Level 2 (Bsl-2) – The Risk of Aforementioned Microbes

 BSL 2 covers laboratories that operate with factors associated with human diseases such as pathogenic or infectious organisms (equine encephalitis viruses, HIV, Staphylococcus aureus, etc).

-In BSL2 Lab (but also 3 and 4), personnel is expected to take greater care to prevent injuries such as cuts, or the ingestion or inhalation of microbes due to mucous membrane exposures, usually through the following biosafety level 2 requirements and factors:
+In BSL2 Lab (but also 3 and 4), personnel is expected to take greater care to prevent injuries.
+Cuts, or the ingestion or inhalation of microbes may happen due to mucous membrane exposures, usually through the following biosafety level 2 requirements and factors:

-- Appropriate protective equipment (lab coats and gloves, eye protection, and face shields)
+- Appropriate protective laboratory equipment (lab coats and gloves, eye protection, and face shields)

 - Procedures known for causing infection from aerosols or splashes are performed within a biological safety cabinet